ent/ent/doc/md/blob-storage.md

 ## Lifecycle and Cleanup

+### Shared objects

+A blob key is not private to the row that wrote it.
+With `HashKey` (the default), the key *is* the content, so any two rows holding identical content point at one object in storage.
+That is what makes deduplication work — and it means an object may only be removed once the last row referencing it lets go.

+Every cleanup path therefore counts references before deleting: it queries the key columns for the keys it is about to remove, and skips the ones other rows still hold.
+A blob written ahead of a failed INSERT is left alone if it turns out to be the object an existing row already points at.

+The count is taken while the statement (or transaction) is still open, so a row inserted concurrently between the count and the delete is not seen.
+Closing that window entirely requires reference counting or a periodic sweep of the bucket against the key columns.

 ### Create

 Blobs are written **before** the database row is inserted.
-If the SQL INSERT fails (e.g., constraint violation), the generated code automatically deletes the just-written blobs.
+If the SQL INSERT fails (e.g., constraint violation), the generated code deletes the just-written blobs — except any that rows in the database already reference.

 ### Update

 On update:
 1. New blob data is written to storage.
 2. The SQL UPDATE executes.
-3. On success, old (orphaned) blobs are deleted.
+3. On success, old blobs are deleted unless another row still references them.
-4. On SQL failure, newly-written blobs are rolled back (deleted).
+4. On SQL failure, newly-written blobs are rolled back (deleted) under the same rule.

 When using `HashKey`, if the content hasn't changed (same hash), the write is skipped entirely.

 ### Delete

-Generated delete builders query existing blob keys before deleting the row, then remove the blobs from storage after a successful SQL DELETE.
+Generated delete builders query existing blob keys before deleting the row, then remove the blobs from storage after a successful SQL DELETE — keeping any object that rows outside the deleted set still reference.

 ## OnConflict (Upsert)